 Have a large pot of boiling salted water ready for the pasta.
 While that’s happening, thinly slice the chicken breasts on the bias.
 Transfer back to the plate.

-Drop the pasta and cook until just al dente, about 8 minutes.
+Drop the pasta, and cook until just al dente, about 8 minutes.

 Once the pasta reaches the al dente stage, using a pair of tongs, transfer the linguine to the deep-sided frying pan with 1/2 cup of shredded Parmesan cheese.
 Turn the heat off and toss together until all the pasta is coated and the chicken is mixed through.
 The pasta will quickly absorb the sauce.